skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

   section on ``FLAGS`` below.

 --force
-  Force playback when unsupported hardware is detected.
+  Force playback when an unsupported machine is detected.

 --fps FPS
   Run at this many frames per second (default: 50).
 0 means maximum speed.